Overview of Medicaid’s Structured Family Caregiving Program

 State Specific Differences in Structured Family Caregiving

 Not all states cover Structured Family Caregiving, and in those that do, it may go by a different name.
-For instance, the following states use the following names: Connecticut (Adult Family Living), Louisiana (Monitored In-Home Caregiving), Massachusetts (Adult Foster Care), and North Carolina (Coordinated Caregiving).
+For instance, the following states use the following names: Connecticut (Adult Family Living), Louisiana (Monitored In-Home Caregiving), Massachusetts (Adult Foster Care), North Carolina (Coordinated Caregiving), and Rhode Island (Rlte @ Home).

-The rules surrounding this Medicaid benefit also tend to be state-specific.
-For instance, SFC is commonly available to care recipients who are aged and / or disabled, but Missouri requires that the care recipient have Alzheimer’s disease or a related dementia.
-Indiana, Louisiana, Missouri, North Carolina, and South Dakota allow a spouse to be hired as the caregiver, while other states, such as Connecticut, Georgia, and Massachusetts, prohibit a spouse from serving in this role.
-Furthermore, in Indiana, the caregiver is allowed to work outside of the home, but caring for their loved one must be their main priority.
+The rules surrounding SFC also tend to be state-specific.
+While this Medicaid benefit is commonly available to care recipients who are aged and / or disabled, Missouri requires that the care recipient have Alzheimer’s disease or a related dementia.
+Indiana, Louisiana, Missouri, Nevada, North Carolina, and South Dakota allow a spouse to be hired as the caregiver, while other states, such as Connecticut, Georgia, Massachusetts, and Rhode Island prohibit a spouse from serving in this role.
+While GA prohibits a spouse from being hired, one’s SFC caregiver must be related by marriage or blood.
+In Indiana, the caregiver is allowed to work outside of the home, but caring for their loved one must be their main priority.
 In contrast, in Georgia, it is required that a caregiver be unable to work outside the home due to the responsibility of caregiving.

 Structured Family Caregiving Comparison Table / More Info by State

-Not all states offer Structured Family Caregiving.
-The chart below includes the states that offer it or are in the process of implementing it.
-SFC will likely be made available in more states and this chart will be updated accordingly.
+The chart below shows the states that offer Structured Family Caregiving.
+It is likely that it will be made available in more states, and therefore, this chart will be updated accordingly.

 ||||